andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 the tablet.

-The society of automated machines whirring about in Kurt Vonnegut's *Player Piano* in the front sleeve of my backpack feels very on the nose at this moment.
+The society of automated machines whirring about in Kurt Vonnegut's *Player Piano* in the front sleeve of my backpack feels painfully prescient at this moment.

-I press the "Customer Service" button and a slip of paper gurgitates from the mouth of the contraption.
+I press the lone button on the tablet, labeled "Customer Service", and a slip of paper gurgitates from the mouth of the contraption.

 **B103**